mgarimelHES/e2/p1/README.md

 ## Game planning
 + There will be two players - PlayerA and PlayerB, will paritcipate in this game - *Rock, Paper and Scissors*
-+ PlayerA and PlayerB randomly "throw" one of the three  - Rock, Paper or Scissors.
++ PlayerA and PlayerB randomly "throw" one of the three moves - Rock, Paper or Scissors.
 + If the selections of PlayerA and PlayerB matches, it will be a tie.
-+ Otherwise the process flow follows the rules as follows -
++ Otherwise the process flow follows the rules as defined by these game rules-
 + Rock beats Scissors, Scissors beats Paper and Paper beats Rock.
 + The results will be displayed in the view or HTML page.
 ## Outside resources